qubic/go-archiver-v2/README.md

 > The archiver **DOES NOT** migrate the database to the new format by itself, and **MAY BREAK** your existing
 > information, if not migrated correctly.
 Please use the migration tool for converting the old multi-epoch archive
 > into several new archives (one per epoch).

+If you need to upgrade from the old archiver and need any help feel free to reach out via official channels.

 ## Build